 Subscribe to the Arts Council newsletter

-The Arts Council offers a wide range of financial supports across artforms and arts practices, including festivals.
+The Arts Council offers a wide range of financial supports across artforms and arts practices.

-Links to multi-disciplinary arts festivals funded by the Arts Council.
+Links to arts participation organisations funded by the Arts Council.

 View all questions

 Making Great Art Work - Arts Council Strategy (2016–2025)(PDF, 3.29MB, 48 pages)

 Arts and Disability (2012-2016) Arts Council Policy and Strategy(PDF, 3.98MB, 20 pages)

 Shift in Perspective - an arts and disabilty resource pack(PDF, 1.43MB, 43 pages)

 Cultural Diversity and the Arts - Language and Meanings(PDF, 2.77MB, )